simplicitesoftware/documentation/docs/docs/security.md

 change their password).

 You **should** also enable the "salting" of the above hashed internal password using the flag system parameter `SALT_PASSWORD=yes` (note that changing this flag will require that all your users change their password).
-As of version 6.2 you can also add a "pepper" string to this "salting" by configuring an environement variable `HASH_PASSWORD_PEPPER` or a JVM propery `hash.password.pepper`
+As of version 6.2 you can also add a "pepper" string to this "salting" by configuring an environment variable `HASH_PASSWORD_PEPPER` or a JVM property `hash.password.pepper`
 (note that adding or changing this pepper string will also require that all your users change their password).

 You **may** also consider implementing an anti-brute policy by using appropriate `PlatformHooks`.
 See [this document](/docs/authentication/internal-auth#anti-brute-force-attacks) for a comprehensive example.